Hello, World!

 import fs from 'node:fs';

-const secret_key = MeshWallet.brew(true);
+const secret_key = MeshWallet.brew(true) as string;

 fs.writeFileSync('me.sk', secret_key);